oamg/leapp/docs/source/unit-testing.md

 That is useful when you are debugging using printing to standard output.

-To execute unit tests of all actors from all Leapp repositories in the `leapp-repository` GitHub repository, issue `make test` in the root directory of the `leapp-repository`.
+To execute unit tests of all actors from all Leapp repositories in the `leapp-repository` GitHub repository, first install test dependencies for each actor by running  `make install-deps` and then issue `make test` in the root directory of the `leapp-repository`.
 Though running all tests this way is useful mostly for CI.

 ### Test dependencies